ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 Regarding the freshness in passport model, the Attester could either establish a real-time connection with the selected Verifier, or use a pre-stored attestation result from the selected Verifier.
 If the attestation result is not obtained via a real-time connection, it should include a time stamp and/or expiry time to indicate its validity.
-The synchronization of the time is out of scope in this specification, and depends on the different device policies.
+Time synchronization is out of scope of this specification.

 Once the Attester obtains the attestation result from the selected Verifier, it sends the attestation result to the Relying Party.